EmilHvitfeldt/R-text-data/README.md

 # R-text-data

-The goal of this repository is to act as a collection of textural data set to be used for training and practice in text mining/NLP in R. This repository will not be a guide on how to do text analysis/mining but rather how to get a data set to get started with minimal hassle.
+The goal of this repository is to act as a collection of textual data set to be used for training and practice in text mining/NLP in R. This repository will not be a guide on how to do text analysis/mining but rather how to get a data set to get started with minimal hassle.